pansila/Auto-Test-System/README.md

 ```

 ### How to modify a WiFi Router configurations connected to a SUT
+We can accomplish it by using python library `requests` or `beautifulsoup` if the web page is not using any dynamic Web techniques like `PHP`, `JSP` or `ASP`.

-We can use some crawler techniques here, thus we need to install [selenium](http://docs.seleniumhq.org/).
+Otherwise we can use some crawler techniques here, to this end we need to install [selenium](http://docs.seleniumhq.org/).

 These router manipulation scripts are product dependent.
 At present, we only support a small portion of routers, but they can be easily extended to suit your case.

-Especially, we can use a firefox add-on, Katalon Recorder, which could record your operations on the web page and produce corresponding python code, we can in turn adapt the resultant code into our test scripts.
+Especially, we can use a firefox add-on, `Katalon Recorder`, which could record your operations on the web page and produce corresponding python code, we can in turn adapt the resultant code into our test scripts.

 ### Hacks to the robot
 1. robot will cache test libraries if they have been imported before, we disabled it in _import_library in venv/lib/site-packages/robot/running/importer.py to support reloading test libraries in order to get the latest test library downloaded by daemon process on the test endpoint.